Resources for Faculty Teaching ONline

 - monthly Online Education "News You Can Use" updates

-- The Program for Online Teaching (POT) has been led by MiraCosta faculty for many years and provides a variety of tips, resources, in-person, and recorded workshops.
-You can also view a syllabus for a class on pedagogical preparation for online teaching.
+- The Program for Online Teaching (POT) was led by MiraCosta faculty for many years and has an archive with a variety of tips, resources, in-person, and recorded workshops.

 Conferences Worth Considering